 Jing is another screen capture tool that you can use to take photos or videos of your screen and share them with students.
 While it’s not quite Camtasia, it does offer a full suite of features and will help you do most of the things you need to do.

-Cons: The free version of Jing is limited to 5 minute videos (though, honestly, course videos shouldn’t be longer than this in most cases, anyway) which could be a drawback for some.
-It’s limited in its editing capabilities.
+Cons: The free version of Jing is limited to five minute videos (though, honestly, course videos shouldn’t be longer than this in most cases, anyway) which could be a drawback for some.
+It’s also limited in its editing capabilities.

-Keep in mind that all COD faculty (and staff!) also have free access to the Adobe Creative Suite, so if you have some video editing know-how, Premiere is also available (you will need to contact IT to get this set up) at no cost to you—though it doesn’t come with screen recording capabilities—you’ll need something else for that.
+Keep in mind that all COD faculty (and staff!) also have free access to the Adobe Creative Suite, so if you have some video editing know-how, Premiere is also available (you will need to contact IT to get this set up).
+Though keep in mind it doesn’t come with screen recording capabilities—you’ll need something else for that.
+Additionally, we do have Camtasia on many of our computers in Learning Technologies which faculty are welcome to use and Camtasia also offers a 30-day free trial for new users.

 Did we miss any of your favorite free or low cost video editing software?
 Let us know and we’ll be happy to add your recommendation to the list!